Treatments Offered At

 CABG (pronounced like the word "cabbage") stands for Coronary Artery Bypass Grafting.
-Coronary artery bypass (CABG) surgery, also referred to as Coronary Revascularization, reroutes blood flow around a blockage in the coronary artery so the heart muscle can get good blood supply.
+Coronary artery bypass (CABG) surgery, also referred to as Coronary Revascularization, reroutes blood flow around a blockage in the coronary artery so the heart muscle can maintain a good blood supply.

 The heart-lung machine—cardiopulmonary bypass (CPB)—is one of cardiac surgery's most important inventions.
 A heart-lung machine allows surgeons to perform open-heart surgery safely and effectively, and has been used for more than 40 years.
 But there are risks associated with stopping the heart and temporarily replacing its functions with the heart-lung machine.
 Risks include potential bleeding, major stroke or minor neurological problems resulting in difficulties with understanding and memory.